Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 Even though primary care practices can also have waiting lists, the wait times to see a PCP are nearly always shorter than the wait times to see a psychiatrist.

-There’s a severe psychiatrist shortage in the United States.
+That’s because there’s a severe psychiatrist shortage in the United States.
 It can take several months to get an appointment with one—if they’re even taking new patients at all.
-It’s worth checking whether a local psychiatrist has an opening, but in most cases, you’ll see a PCP a lot faster than you’ll get in to see a psychiatrist.
+It’s worth checking to see if a local psychiatrist has an opening, but in most cases, you’ll see a PCP a lot faster than you’ll get in to see a psychiatrist.

-We think it's much better to get started with a PCP—even if they ultimately refer you to a psychiatrist—than to wait to get help until you're in crisis.
+It’s better to get started with a primary care doctor—even if they ultimately refer you to a psychiatrist—than to wait to get help until you’re in crisis.

 If your mental health symptoms are mild, it’s easier to get your needs met by your primary care doctor than if your symptoms are severe.